Conditioned taste aversion

 Conditioned taste aversion occurs when an animal acquires an aversion to the taste of a food that was paired with aversive stimuli.
-The Garcia effect explains that the aversion develops more strongly for stimuli that cause nausea than other stimuli.
+The effect explains that the aversion develops more strongly for stimuli that cause nausea than other stimuli.
 This is considered an adaptive trait or survival mechanism that enables the organism to avoid poisonous substances (e.g., poisonous berries) before they cause harm.
 The aversion reduces consuming the same substance (or something that tastes similar) in the future, thus avoiding poisoning.

-Studies on conditioned taste aversion that involved irradiating rats were conducted in the 1950s by Dr. John Garcia, leading to it sometimes being called the Garcia effect.
+Studies on conditioned taste aversion that involved irradiating rats were conducted in the 1950s by John Garcia, leading to it sometimes being called the Garcia effect.

 Conditioned taste aversion can occur when sickness is merely coincidental to, and not caused by, the substance consumed.
-For example, a person who becomes very sick after consuming vodka-and-orange-juice cocktails may then become averse to the taste of orange juice, even though the sickness was caused by the over-consumption of alcohol.
-Under these circumstances, conditioned taste aversion is sometimes known as the "Sauce-Bearnaise Syndrome", a term coined by Seligman and Hager.
+For example, a person who becomes very sick after consuming tequila-and-orange-juice cocktails may then become averse to the taste of orange juice, even though the sickness was caused by the over-consumption of alcohol.
+Under these circumstances, conditioned taste aversion is sometimes known as the sauce-bearnaise syndrome, a term coined by Seligman and Hager.

 Garcia's study

-While studying the effects of radiation on various behaviors in the mid to late 1950s, Dr. Garcia noticed that rats developed an aversion to substances consumed prior to being irradiated.
+While studying the effects of radiation on various behaviors in the mid to late 1950s, Garcia noticed that rats developed an aversion to substances consumed prior to being irradiated.
 To examine this, Garcia put together a study in which three groups of rats were given sweetened water followed by either no radiation, mild radiation, or strong radiation.
 When rats were subsequently given a choice between sweetened water and regular tap water, rats who had been exposed to radiation drank much less sweetened water than those who had not.

 This finding was surprising in that the aversion could occur after just a single trial and with a long delay between the stimuli.
 Most research at the time found that learning required multiple trials and shorter latencies.
 Many scientists were skeptical of Garcia's findings because they did not follow a broad array of previous results: that any neutral stimulus could be made aversive or reinforcing by pairing it with aversive or reinforcing stimuli.
 However, Garcia's results were clear, and replicated in different settings.
 A compelling experiment compared pairing of nausea with taste, versus pairing with light and sound stimuli ("bright noisy water").
 Strong aversions developed to the taste stimuli but not to the light and sound.
 This demonstrated that the particular stimulus used in conditioning can matter: some stimulus pairings generate stronger aversion than others.
 Conditioned taste aversion can also be species-specific, which was also a challenge to previous results.